xeolabs/xeometry-guide/panningTheCamera.md

 # Panning the Camera

-The camera can be panned on three axis:
+A xeometry viewer's camera can be panned on three axis:

 * horizontally, along its local horizontal axis, which runs perpendicular to its _eye_-&gt;_look_ and _up_ vectors,
 * vertically, along its _up_ axis, and